How to Make Money Blogging

 Email lists are limited.
 If you're not a “loyalty blogger”, they may not immediately bring you repeat traffic or income.
 However, you're missing out on an opportunity if you do not start collecting email addresses from your visitors.

-Your list can be utilized later on to promote giveaways (which I plan to talk about in a future post), update repeat visitors, and promote affiliate events, such as Ultimate Bundles, which are limited time offers that can make you significant income in a short period of time.
+Your list can be utilized later on to promote giveaways (Read my post: How to Grow Your Email List by Hosting Promotional Giveaways), update repeat visitors, and promote affiliate events, such as Ultimate Bundles, which are limited time offers that can make you significant income in a short period of time.

 Not Joining a Network